 While this is not a definitive list (especially since every case is unique), these are solid general guidelines to help you out when a traditional A&R situation is not available.
 Which is, honestly, more likely than not.
 Help out in any way you can, and don’t simply rely on the label to do all of the work – for both your sake and theirs!
 By utilising both the label and your own time, you can begin to create momentum.

-Music Gateway can also help boost your career, including promoting your music!
-Take a look at our Music Promotion page to find out what we can offer to get your music heard.
+Мusic Gateway can also help boost your career, including music management and promoting your music!
+Take a look at our Music Promotion and marketing pages to find out what we can offer to get your music heard.
 Also, check out our Sync opportunities page to get your music in TV and Film.
 Try it out for free today by signing up or clicking the button below.